cp-algorithms/cp-algorithms/src/combinatorics/stars_and_bars.md

 with $x_i' \ge 0$.
 So we have reduced the problem to the simpler case with $x_i' \ge 0$ and again can apply the stars and bars theorem.

+## Number of upper-bound integer sums

+With some help of the [Inclusion-Exclusion Principle](./inclusion-exclusion.md), you can also restrict the integers with upper bounds.
+See the [Number of upper-bound integer sums](./inclusion-exclusion.md#number-of-upper-bound-integer-sums) section in the corresponding article.